Recommended Setups for Dental Photography

 Also check out Blue Sky Bio's Olympus Kit

 For $900, you get a camera, lens, diffuser, and pistol grip.
 It uses the same basic layout as the diVuser setup above.
 The "diffuser + close up filter" scheme has been used successfully for years by Photomed to turn point and shoot cameras into mini dental powerhouses.

-I've talked to the head of Blue Sky Bio and he's a great.
+I've talked to the head of Blue Sky Bio and he's a great dentist who cares about the needs of dentists.
 The whole company is dedicated to bringing top technology to dentists at lower prices.
 They offer $99 implants and free implant planning software.

 What's the difference?

 Compared to the Photomed Powershot kits, the Blue Sky Bio kit includes a sensor that is at least six sizes larger for less money.
 This is like getting four times more meat in the same size hamburger bun, and not beingcharged more for it.
 There are many ingredients to quality dental images, but the sensor size is the single largest determinant of value and form factor.

 Compared to my own GX-85 kit, what I like about Olympus cameras is that they include a VERY powerful pop up flash.
 It's certainly more powerful than my Panasonic GX-85 or even my mighty Canon 7D.
 That power is what enables them to sell you a camera without the traditional ring flash.
 The diffuser spreads out the light beautifully.
 With my setup, you have to buy an additional $230 flash.
 That flash enables video shooting and many cool flash bounce tricks, but most offices won't use them.
 The Olympus E-PL8 included in Blue Sky Bio's kit is very fast, very small and very light.
 It's a great little camera.
 I wouldn't hesitate to take it around the world with me.